 Skip to main content

 Liquidation addresses are persistent Bitcoin L1 deposit addresses.
-Each incoming deposit automatically creates an order that swaps and bridges into USDC and delivers it to a fixed destination.
+Each incoming deposit automatically creates an order that swaps BTC and delivers the output asset to a fixed destination on any supported chain.
 This is the right integration when you want a static bc1... address and you do not want to call /quote and /submit per deposit.

 How It Works

-1. You create a liquidation address with a fixed USDC destination.
+1. You create a liquidation address with a fixed destination chain, asset, and address.

 2. Flashnet returns an L1 deposit address (l1DepositAddress).